Japan is known as a high cost of living area but with proper planning it's also great place to save money.

 Plan ahead when bringing a pet particularly a dog.
 The quarantine process is lengthy and shipping pets are costly.
 Availability for On-base housing is limited and it may cost a bit more for off-base housing that allow pets.
 It may delay your move.

-Refrain from bringing large furniture because some Japanese housing is small.
+Refrain from bringing large furniture because some Japanese housing are small.

 The currency is Japanese yen.
 It is recommended to exchange a small amount ($100-$200) prior to arrival for use in the airport upon your arrival.

 Due to limitations or non-availability of some medical and educational services, personnel who require specialized services should fully investigate the availability of such services prior to transferring to Japan.